aiifabbf/TOEFL-writings/writing.md

 -----

-##### :pencil: Do you agree or disagree with the following statement?
+##### Do you agree or disagree with the following statement?
 In order for a business to be successful, it must put more money into advertising.

 Walking down the street, chances are minor that no advertisement is inside your sight.
 For decision makers in marketing department of almost any company, it seems an external question whether sufficient budget has been arranged for advertising.
 A successful modern company, at least from my perspective, ought to have abundant proportion of ~~budget~~investment intended for advertising.